Moki stock tunnel, Moki Track

 This Grade 4+ track offers a rugged ride through farmland and some of Taranaki’s most wild and remote conservation areas.

-During winter and after heavy rain the track can be extremely boggy and unrideable - be prepared to carry your bike!
+The track can be extremely boggy and unrideable in places - be prepared to carry your bike!

 Combined with the Rerekapa Track, these two tracks offer a full day 45 km loop trip for experienced riders.